subramanyampv/kamino/README.md

 - .NET Framework 4.6.2
 - NUnit and Moq for the test project
-- Configuration for Travis, AppVeyor, Coveralls
+- Configuration for Travis, AppVeyor, Coveralls, docfx

 ## Contributing